Flag of Massachusetts

 The flag of the Commonwealth of Massachusetts was adopted on March 18, 1908, and has only been changed once in 1971 with the removal of the reverse side.
-The flag features the state seal on a white field.
+The flag features the coat of arms of the Commonwealth on a white field.
 The state currently has three official flags: a state flag, a governor's flag, and a "naval and maritime flag" (despite it no longer having its own naval militia).

-With Florida, it is one of only two state flags to prominently feature a Native American in its heraldry.
-There was a third state flag, the flag of Minnesota, which used to feature a Native American until 2024.
+With Florida, it is one of only two state flags to prominently feature a Native American.
+The flag of Minnesota also featured a Native American until 2024.

-History

-The Commonwealth of Massachusetts has been represented by official but limited-purpose flags since 1676, though until 1908, it had no state flag to represent its government.
-A variant of the white flag with blue seal was carried by each of the Massachusetts volunteer regiments during the American Civil War alongside the National Colors.
-An exception were the two "Irish regiments" (the 9th and 28th Volunteers), each of which was permitted to carry an alternative green flag with a harp symbol.
+Statute